 The prolonged lean season had added pressure on the low stabilization centres capacities to cope with the increased rates of SAM cases with medical complications who require intensive medical care and increased mortality rate.
 The Sector requires additional resources to increase the coverage of SCs in Yobe and Adamawa states and to establish temporary SCs in partially accessible areas like Magumeri and Gubio LGAs.

-There is a growing number of under-nourished and separated infants as a result of COVID-19 pandemic and ongoing armed conflict.
-Prevention and management of wastage among infants, particularly for the non-breastfed is a highly technical and resource demanding initiative which is unavailable at the moment.
+There is a growing number of under-nourished and separated infants as a result of the COVID-19 pandemic, increased population displacement and armed conflict.
+Prevention and management of wasting among infants, particularly for the non-breastfed, is a highly technical and resource-demanding initiative which the north-east is lacking at the moment.

 The Sector is currently developing the guidance, but significant resources are required to scale-up the identification and treatment of children under 6 months.